openharmony/docs/en/application-dev/reference/apis/js-apis-inputdevice.md

 getKeyboardType(deviceId: number,): Promise&lt;KeyboardType&gt;;

-Query the keyboard type of an input device.
+Obtains the keyboard type of an input device.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.MultimodalInput.Input.InputDevice